Graduate Financial Information, Tuition, Fees, Aid, Scholarships, and Employment

 Panama City Campus

-Students who intend to enroll at the Panama City campus of Florida State University may pay their fees at: Cashier’s Office, 4750 Collegiate Drive, Panama City, FL 32405.
-Students may pay by check, cash, money order, or cashier’s check when paying in person.
-Credit card payments can ONLY be made via the Internet at http://www.fees.fsu.edu or by logging into http://www.my.fsu.edu and visiting your student center.
-There is a non-refundable scaling fee of 2% for each transaction.
-Accepted forms of online payment include: American Express, Discover, MasterCard, and Visa.
-Electronic check payments are free of charge.
-For further information, please call (850) 770-2119 or e-mail firstname.lastname@example.org.
+Students who intend to enroll at the Panama City campus of Florida State University may pay their fees at: Cashier's Office, 4750 Collegiate Drive, Panama City, FL 32405.
+Students may pay by check, money order, or cashier's check when paying in person.
+Credit card payments can ONLY be made via the Internet at https://fees.fsu.edu/ or by logging into https://my.fsu.edu/ and visiting Student Central.
+Payments made by credit card will incur a 2.75% service fee for cards drawn on domestic bank accounts, and 4.25% service fee for international cards.
+ACH/Electronic Check transactions will not carry a service fee.
+Payments made by International Wire do not carry a service fee, but the student's bank may charge wire fees or other administrative costs.
+For further information, please call (850) 770-2119 or e-mail email@example.com.

 Florida Prepaid College Program

-This program was created by the State of Florida to guarantee payment of tuition and may include optional dormitory contract guarantees and an optional local fee plan.
-The primary plan excludes local fees and other fees (i.e., health, athletics, student activity, laboratory, transportation access, technology, student facilities use fee, and books) that are to be paid by the student using one of the options described above and by the deadlines stated above.
-The student is to verify that the billing is being processed by going to http://my.fsu.edu (from Student Account Quicklinks, click Account Statement).
-The 2015-2016 local fees and student fees, excluding books, not covered by the Prepaid College Program total approximately $50.88 per hour ($34.73 per credit hour for local fees and $16.15 per credit hour for other fees), plus lab fees ranging from $3.25 to $35.00, plus the Transportation Access Fee.
-Students using the Florida Prepaid College Program are responsible for paying local fees by the tuition payment deadline of the main campus semester or they will be assessed a $100 late payment fee.
-(Rate subject to change.)
-Fees applicable to the 2016-2017 academic year had not been confirmed by the Florida Legislature at the time this document was published.
-Additional information may be obtained by writing: Florida Prepaid College Board, P.O.
-Box 6567, Tallahassee, FL 32314-6567 or by calling 1 (800) 552-4723 or at http://www.myfloridaprepaid.com/.
+This program was created by the State of Florida to guarantee payment of tuition and may include optional dormitory contract guarantees and an optional local fee plan, and differential fee plan (note: the differential fee is waived for semesters during which plans contracted in summer of 2007 or earlier are billed).
+The primary plan pays the rate the University assesses for tuition (i.e. the matriculation fee), plus student financial aid and capital improvement fees, but excludes local fees (i.e. athletics, activities and services, student health) unless the local fees plan was purchased.
+Additionally, there are fees that no Florida Prepaid plan covers, including laboratory and equipment fees, transportation access, technology, student facilities use fee, online class fees, and books.
+Fees not covered by Florida Prepaid must be paid by the student using one of the options described above and by the deadlines stated above.
+The student is to verify that the billing is being processed by reviewing the FSU bill available at https://my.fsu.edu/.
+Students using the Florida Prepaid College Program are responsible for paying any fees not covered by Florida Prepaid by the tuition payment deadline or they will be assessed a $100.00 late payment fee.
+(Rate subject to change).
+Additional information may be obtained by writing: Florida Prepaid College Program, P.O.
+Box 6448, Tallahassee, FL 32314-6448; by calling 1 (800) 552-4723, or by visiting https://www.myfloridaprepaid.com/.

 Liability is incurred for all credit hours at the time of registration for classes.
 The student is responsible for dropping classes or withdrawing from school.
 For more information on policies regarding attendance and schedule cancellation, please refer to the section on 'Cancellation of Student Schedules for Non-Payment of Tuition and Fees'.
 Out-of-state tuition and matriculation fee waivers will not cover dropped or withdrawn classes.